firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-97-11/2021-11-02-of-honey-and-grave-dirt.md

 ---

 He is not a child in the normal way.
 The assistant learns this very quickly, though she does not know much about normal children.
 At first glance, he is only a baby, which fills her heart with panic because she is not knowledgeable on the subject of babies.
-She knows how to precisely measure ingredients, and a fair bit about the placement of the stars, and a wealth of other things she studied in hopes it would be helpful once she became an assistant.
+She knows how to precisely measure ingredients, and a fair bit about the placement of the stars, and a wealth of other things she studied in hopes they would be helpful once she became an assistant.
 She also knows a lot about keeping a clean kitchen, doing laundry, and quelling fires, which are the skills _actually_ helpful to a sorcerer’s assistant.

 She didn’t think babies were on either list.

 But in the midst of her panic, the burden in her arms changes, growing to a comfortable heaviness instead of the feather-light delicacy of an infant.
 When she pulls the blanket back, the inquisitive face of a toddler peers up at her, silent and understanding.
-His eyes are a curious, warm brown.
+His eyes are a curious warm brown.

 The assistant, who has not been looked upon with anything close to warmth for some months, finds herself charmed.